amygori/kb/w3--frontend/notes/oo-javascript.md

 # This seems kind of nuts

 True.
 That's a lot of code to make an object that can respond to `getFirstName()`.
 It's not clear what's happening.
-Prototypal inheritance, which is what JS has, is prettier confusing.
+Prototypal inheritance, which is what JS has, is pretty confusing.

 ---